 Gas supply work with companies supplying customers with gas into their homes/businesses.

-Currently there are twelve suppliers holding gas supply licences for supply in the Greater Belfast market and the Ten Towns market.
+Currently there are ten suppliers holding gas supply licences for supply in the Greater Belfast market and the Ten Towns market.

-In the Greater Belfast market, two of these suppliers are active in supplying gas to domestic and industrial & commercial customers: Airtricity Gas Supply and firmus energy, and another two of these supplier are active in supplying gas only to industrial & commercial customers: Electric Ireland and Vayu.
+In the Greater Belfast market, two of these suppliers are active in supplying gas to domestic and industrial & commercial customers: SSE Airtricity Gas Supply and firmus energy, and another three of these suppliers are active in supplying gas only to industrial & commercial customers: Electric Ireland, Vayu and LCC Power.